#

 How To

 This page contains the practical tips and examples to get the job done with Pagy.
-If there is something missing, or some topic that you think should be added, fixed or explained better, please open an issue.

 #